mugraph-payments/mugraph/README.md

 It becomes clear that if our goal is to have a high throughput, we need to embrace this characteristic, do more in parallel, and only pay the price of strong consistency when we actually need to.

 More specifically, our goal is to go "as fast as gossip can go".

-### Looking Around for Double Spending

-Following our consistent model defined previously, our goal then is to make our consistency model go to at most Causal+ for most of the operation, and only degrade to a stricter consistency model when necessary.
+To us, this means to make our consistency model go hover at "Causal+" for most of the operation, and only degrade to a stricter consistency model if necessary.

-#### Gossip Protocols
+### Gossip Protocols

 When a transaction first hits the blockchain, it is propagated to the biggest number of nodes as possible, using what is called a **Gossip Protocol**.